Deqa Dhalac

 Deqa Dhalac (born c.
-1968 or 1969 in Mogadishu, Somalia) is a member of the Maine House of Representatives for the 120th District.
+1968 or 1969) is a member of the Maine House of Representatives for the 120th District.
 A Somali emigrant, she served as the mayor of South Portland, Maine from 2021 to 2022, becoming the first African-born female mayor in the United States.
 Alongside Mana Abdi, she is the first Somali-American to serve as a Maine legislator.

 Early life

 Dhalac was born in the capital city of Mogadishu, the middle child with two brothers.
 Her father, a petroleum engineer, was very politically outspoken.
 Dhalac described her father as a feminist because he believed in the importance of girls' education and their important role in the family unit.
 He died in 1989.
 She learned English as a child as part of her education.

 Time period as a refugee

 Due to the precipitating events leading to the Somali Civil War, Dhalac fled in 1990, to Rome on a flight intended to head to Libya.
 Because there were no more embassy services available on the precipice of war, she planned to apply for asylum.
-Unfortunately 17 other people had the same idea, so they were held at the airport for over a month.
+Unfortunately, 17 other people had the same idea, so they were held at the airport for over a month.
 She was released to the care of her cousin who lived in Italy.
 Dhalac then moved to England, and to Toronto in 1991.